Orient Express (1944 film)

 Orient Express (Orient-Express) is a 1944 German thriller film directed by Viktor Tourjansky and starring Siegfried Breuer, Gusti Wolf and Rudolf Prack.
+It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Ludwig Reiber.

-It was shot at the Bavaria Studios in Munich.
+Synopsis

+As the Orient Express hurtles through the Balkans, a loud scream is heard and the communication cord is pulled.
+The guard investigates and discovers a dead man in one of the compartments.
+Police from the nearest town arrive to investigate.
+It seems most of the passengers are suspicious.